Skip to main content

 Avgas is past $7 a gallon at most fields.
 Some places on the coasts are pushing $9.
 If you're running a fleet of 172s at 75% power because that's what the POH says and that's what your chief pilot set the SOPs to back when fuel was $4, you're bleeding money on every single flight hour.

 Not next year.
 Right now.
 Today.
-Every hour that 172 is in the air at 75% instead of 55%, you're spending an extra $15–25 with almost zero training benefit to show for it.
+Every hour your fleet cruises at 75% instead of 55%, you're burning an extra $15–25 in fuel with almost zero training benefit to show for it.

 $7.20+